-The Office of Equity Investments (OEI) is the U.S. government’s first group dedicated to generating developmental impact through direct equity investments in emerging markets.
+The Office of Direct Equity is the U.S. government’s first group dedicated to generating developmental impact through direct equity investments in emerging markets.
 As a financial tool, direct equity provides DFC with greater flexibility to invest in early and growth-stage companies, partner with other financial institutions, and enable investees to scale operations more efficiently to create greater development impact.

 DFC's ability to make direct equity investments will allow it to play a catalytic role in mobilizing private sector capital to create more developmental impact.
 For more information please email firstname.lastname@example.org

 Evaluation of prospective applicants considers the following criteria:

 - Real revenue and demonstrated product market fit

 - High growth with strong business model fundamentals